Poison Dart Frog Adaptations: Facts & Features

 Size & Weight:

 The Blue Poison Dart Frog is a dazzling inhabitant of rainforests which measures approximately 4 cm in size, displaying a perfect fusion of elegance and danger.
 Despite its brilliant azure hue, it weighs only a few grams, exemplifying the harmonious relationship between its striking appearance and its toxic nature.
 Its petite stature underscores the incredible diversity within the animal kingdom, where small beings can possess powerful survival strategies.
+You can also know more about What are the adaptations of poison dart frog?

 Diet & Habitat: